 Cleaning the air filter element

 The air filter element should be cleaned at the intervals specified in the periodic maintenance and lubrication chart.
-Clean the air filter element more frequently if you are riding in unusually wet or dusty areas.
+Clean or, if necessary, replace the air filter element more frequently if you are riding in unusually wet or dusty areas.